stephengold/MonkeyWrench/README.md

 ## An overview of the non-automated test software

-The following apps are found in the "apps" sub-project:
+The following apps are found in the "apps" subproject:

 ### CompareLoaders